Maeve Higgins: Career

 Higgins started in comedy in 2005 and has written and performed at many festivals and shows.
 She began her comedy career on the national radio station Today FM after auditioning for The Ray D'Arcy Show in February 2004.
 She failed to win.

 From 2005 to 2007, she took part in the hidden camera show Naked Camera with fellow comedian and friend P. J. Gallagher.
 She landed her own television show, Maeve Higgins' Fancy Vittles, in 2009.
-Since 2010, she has occasionally been performing with Josie Long and Isy Suttie.
+Since 2010, she has occasionally performed with Josie Long and Isy Suttie.